sashkomatviychuk/rendering-lib/README.md

 - **Reactive State:** Automatic UI updates when state changes.
 - **Component System:** Define reusable components with state, props, handlers, and styles.
 - **Virtual DOM:** Efficient DOM updates using a simple VDOM implementation.
-- **Scoped Styles:** Component styles are scoped using a generated attribute.
+- **Scoped Styles:** Write CSS directly in your component; styles are automatically scoped to the component using a unique attribute, preventing style leakage or conflicts.
 - **Custom Events & Handlers:** Bind event handlers directly in templates.
 - **Prop Types:** Define and validate component props.